TheJuanAndOnly99/fluxnova-docs-manual/content/webapps/shared-options/header-security.md

 The **Content Security Policy** is a mighty tool to prevent cross-site scripting and code injection attacks.

-It is a common practice to extend Camunda 7 web applications by custom scripts and forms.
+It is a common practice to extend Fluxnova web applications by custom scripts and forms.
 Our default **Content Security Policy** defines some exceptions to ensure our web apps, your embedded forms, and embedded form scripts work out of the box.

 #### Default Policy